- Our Firm

 There are only certain scenarios that afford an injured worker the opportunity to take legal action beyond workers’ compensation benefits.
 If an employer committed an intentional tort against the employee, such as an assault or intentional creation of the hazard that caused the employee’s injury, the employee could seek legal action against the employer outside workers’ compensation.
 If a third party, like a negligent driver, caused the employee’s injury, the employee could pursue a third-party personal injury claim against the at-fault driver.

-Some employees must work with potentially dangerous tools and machinery.
-If a product manufacturer released a dangerous or defective product that caused the employee’s injury, the employee may have grounds for a product liability claim against the manufacturer.
-There are several possible opportunities for legal action beyond a workers’ compensation claim, and our Las Vegas workers’ compensation attorneys can help a client navigate their grounds for legal recourse.
+Some employees in Las Vegas must work with potentially dangerous tools and machinery.
+If a product manufacturer released a dangerous or defective product that caused the employee’s injury, the employee may have grounds for a third-party product liability claim against the manufacturer.
+There are several possible opportunities for legal action beyond a workers’ compensation claim, and a Las Vegas workers’ compensation lawyer from our firm can help you navigate their grounds for legal recourse.